GR3YH4TT3R93/zellij-nav.nvim/README.md

 plugins {
     // Define the "autolock" plugin.
-    autolock location="https://github.com/fresh2dev/zellij-autolock/releases/latest/download/zellij-autolock.wasm" {
+    // if experiencing error, download from releasse page and change "https://..." to "file:~/path/to/zellij-autolock.wasm" autolock location="https://github.com/fresh2dev/zellij-autolock/releases/latest/download/zellij-autolock.wasm" {
         triggers "nvim|vim"  // Lock when any open these programs open.
 They are expected to unlock themselves when closed (e.g., using zellij.vim plugin). watch_triggers "fzf|zoxide|atuin"  // Lock when any of these open and monitor until closed.